myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 ## Color mode switching for code highlighting

-When using rehype-highlight to highlight code blocks, you need to manually include highlight.js CSS to add themes.
+When using rehype-highlight to highlight code blocks, you must include highlight.js CSS to add themes manually.
 Some highlight.js themes are for different color modes, and you may want to change highlight.js themes according to the color mode.

 But wrapping the `<link>` component in Next.js `next/head` `<Head>` with a condition check will not work.
-Morever a warning will be raised from Next.js:
+Moreover, Next.js will raise a warning:

 ```
 Do not add stylesheets using next/head (see <link rel="stylesheet"> tag with href="...").
 Use Document instead.